 This album builds on the work that Black Roots has done since 1979 when they first formed in St Pauls Bristol and is the 4th studio album since they got back together.
 The first of these 4 albums was On the Ground released on on Sugar Shack UK in 2012.
 It is followed by 2 albums Ghetto Feel 2014 and Son of Man 2016 on Soulbeats Records.

 They are, also, performing live again delivering that conscious and uncompromising message with those harmonic vocals backed by a deep melodic roots reggae rhythm that makes them so unique.
-And in support of this new album they are touring in France in November 2018.
+And in support of this new album they toured in France in November 2018.

 Available now on CD Vinyl Download and Stream from